A Topolino’s Terrace Character Breakfast Review

-His apron is splattered in all the countryside colors, where he sits peacefully creating his next work of art.
-Probably a picture of Minnie Mouse.
+His apron is splattered in all the countryside colors.
+That’s where I imagine he sits peacefully, creating his next work of art–probably a picture of Minnie Mouse.

 You might have seen the Mickey and Minnie short cartoon to which I’m referring.

 An eternity ago, when I started writing this review (earlier today), I mentioned a bit of a substitute for the lack of character autographs.
-And that’s the nice postcard below with a picture of all the characters present at your meal.
+Said substitute is the postcard below with a picture of all the characters present at Topolino’s Terrace character breakfast.

-And on the opposite side of the character card, you’ll find each of the character’s autographs.
+On the opposite side of the card, you’ll find each of the character’s autographs.

-There is a plush version of each character available for those who feel the need to take the experience home with you.
+Additionally, there is a plush version of each character available for those who need to take the experience home with them.

 Here is the pricing for the souvenirs.
 They are also available downstairs in the resort’s gift shop, La Boutique.